 FAS 157 is effective for fiscal years beginning after November 15, 2007, and, with certain exceptions, is to be applied prospectively.
-Banks must adopt FAS 157 for Call Report purposes in accordance with this effective date.
+However, on November 14, 2007, the FASB Board decided to propose a one-year deferral of the effective date of Statement 157 for all nonfinancial assets and nonfinancial liabilities, except for those that are recognized or disclosed at fair value at least annually in the financial statements.
+Banks must adopt FAS 157 for Call Report purposes in accordance with the standard's effective date, including any delayed effective date for eligible nonfinancial assets and nonfinancial liabilities.
 Earlier adoption of FAS 157 is permitted as of the beginning of an earlier fiscal year, provided the bank has not yet issued a financial statement or filed a Call Report for any period of that fiscal year.
 Thus, a bank with a calendar year fiscal year could have chosen to adopt FAS 157 as of January 1, 2007, and report fair values in accordance with FAS 157 in its Call Report as originally filed for March 31, 2007.
-Otherwise, a calendar year bank must adopt FAS 157 as of January 1, 2008.
+Otherwise, a calendar year bank must adopt FAS 157 as of January 1, 2008, except for any fair value measurements subject to the proposed deferral mentioned above.
 For those financial instruments identified in FAS 157 to which the standard must be applied retrospectively upon initial application, the effect of initially applying FAS 157 to these instruments should be recognized as a cumulative-effect adjustment to the opening balance of retained earnings at the beginning of the fiscal year of adoption.
 This adjustment should be reported in Schedule RI-A, item 2, "Restatements due to corrections of material accounting errors and changes in accounting principles," and separately disclosed in Schedule RI-E, item 4.